vanilla/docs/content/help/cloud/leaving.md

 Barring your objection, we may truncate your activity or log tables because they're not very helpful and can make the dump exponentially larger (and therefore more difficult for you).

-We can coordinate final backups for a specific time of a weekday during the hours 10am-4pm Eastern time.
+We only provide one database dump per month.
+If you are leaving, we will make a one-time exception so that you can get an advanced copy for preparation.
+We can coordinate a final backup for a specific time of a weekday during the hours 10am-4pm Eastern time if requested.
 Doing so outside of those hours may cost a fee to schedule staff to be available.

 ### Uploaded files

 We typically need two working days' notice to provide your uploaded files.
 For sites with exceptional amounts of files (in excess of 10GB) we may require a week's notice.

+Please only request this once.
 We generally cannot coordinate a "final backup" of these files for a specific time (downloading from a CDN is very slow) unless it's very small.

 ## Open source